Block-Logic-Technology-Group/bltg/README.md

 <tr><td>1575401-Infinite</td><td>20% (1 BLTG)</td><td>80% (4 BLTG)</td><td>20% (1 BLTG)</td></tr>
 </table>

-* Budget representation is merely informative as to what woill be stored for approval by Masternode community Holders
+* Budget representation is merely informative as to what will be stored for approval by Masternode community Holders